Dysgraphia - difficulty with writing

 Do they avoid writing or tire easily when writing?
 Are they unwilling or unable to copy from the board?
-Do they exhibit an awkward or tense pencil grip?
+Do they have an awkward or tense pencil grip?
 Is their work littered with spelling mistakes?

-If you recognise some, or all, of these symptoms in your otherwise fairly bright, articulate child they may well suffer from dysgraphia.
+If you recognise some, or all, of these symptoms in your otherwise fairly bright, articulate child, they may well suffer from dysgraphia.

 What is dysgraphia?